teimilola/teimilola.github.io/_posts/2020-01-01-organizational-toolkit.md

 For example, I maintain a [Women in Tech](https://www.are.na/maria-antoniak/women-in-tech-7xspfg15cag) channel with articles and information about sexism in the tech industry.
 It's a quick and easy way to visually gather and share information.

-I still use Pinterest for some things (e.g., following certain influencers), but I mostly prefer Are.na.
+I still use Pinterest for some things (e.g., following certain influencers), but I mostly prefer Are.na's aesthetic, functionality, and mission.

 ### Pros
 Ethical mission.
 Very pretty.
 Lots of inspiration.